-■ We are grateful to Geetika Nagpal, Vivian Liu, and Julia Lynn for excellent research assistance on this project.
-We thank Sebastian Kriticos and Jamila Nigmatulina for their preparation of the wage and income data which was used in the Kriticos and Henderson (2018) and Henderson, Kriticos, and Nigmatulina (2019) published papers and Cong Peng and Vivian Liu for their preparation for the DHS and Afrobarometer data used in the Henderson et al. (2020) European Union report.
-We thank the editors for all their very useful comments and suggestions, and additionally, Timothy Taylor for all his editorial work.
+We are grateful to Geetika Nagpal, Vivian Liu and Julia Lynn for excellent research assistance on this project.
+We thank Sebastian Kriticos and Jamila Nigmatulina for their preparation of the wage and income data which was used in the Kriticos and Henderson (2018) and Henderson, Kriticos and Nigmatulina (2019) published papers and Cong Peng and Vivian Liu for their preparation for the DHS and Afrobarometer data used in the Henderson, Liu, Peng and Storeygard (2019) European Union report.
+We thank the editors for all their very useful comments and suggestions, and additionally Timothy Taylor for all his editorial work.